 The authors would like to thank L.D.
-Andriashek and T. Lemay for their contributions derived from extensive experience mapping aquifers in Alberta.
+Andriashek and T. Lemay for their contributions derived from extensive experience mapping aquifers in Alberta, and D. Palombi for his throughtful review and feedback of this compilation.
 Base data from the Atlas of Canada (Natural Resources Canada, 2012) and Spatial Data Warehouse, Ltd.